Step 8: Package your app or add-on

 - Splunkbase requires an App ID, version string, and a description defined in

-- By default, Splunk checks for updates to an app.
-If you do not want Splunk to check for updates, include the following in
+- By default, Splunk Enterprise checks for updates to an app.
+If you do not want the software to check for updates, include the following in

 [package] check_for_updates = 0